Bluenix2/PWBot/README.md

 2. **Install Poetry**

-Poetry will be used to manage dependencies and assure that the code will work with the dependancies.
+Poetry will be used to manage dependencies and assure that the code will work with the dependencies.
 Installation can be done with `pip install poetry`.

 3. **Install dependencies**